ClementBM/clementbm.github.io/_posts/2020-03-07-coronavirus-exploration-by-country.markdown

 Let's now print the confirmed cases of Hubei and Italy with a 36 days (28 + 8) delay.
 ![Synchrony between Italy and France](/assets/2020-03-07/hubei-italy-lagged.png)

+It would be interesting to bring more factual data to interpret these plots.
+For instance, events, like date when China hardened its quarantine policy, or when the diagnostic method changed and leads to an increase of discovered cases.

 # Sources
 * [Coronavirus data](https://github.com/CSSEGISandData/COVID-19.git)
 * [Correlation and synchrony](https://towardsdatascience.com/four-ways-to-quantify-synchrony-between-time-series-data-b99136c4a9c9)